 ITT Tech Closes, Another Door Opens…

 Given the decline of these diploma mills and a changing jobscape, other forms of education have exploded.
 The new reality is that the traditional college student archetype is now a minority, while demands for alternative, dynamic educational models are only increasing.
 Students need a better way to enter the workforce with relevant technical skills.

-As a four-month intensive career accelerator, Codeup offers something special: a place where students can find like-minded peers and launch a new career.
+As a six-month intensive career accelerator, Codeup offers something special: a place where students can find like-minded peers and launch a new career.
 Our classroom-based program turns non-techies into software developers.
 In addition to excellent technical instruction, students receive one-on-one career guidance and gain opportunities to connect with employers.
 If a graduate cannot find employment within 6 months, Codeup offers a tuition back guarantee.
 We partner with multiple reputable loan and grant partners to make financing easy, and also accepts GI benefits.
 Graduates have increased their salary by $17K in the first year on average.

 In light of the recent closings of ITT Tech across the country, students should pause to reconsider their educational path choices.
 Codeup is Texas local, dedicated to providing students with community, professional independence, and technical literacy.
 Are traditional models the best option, or might Codeup offer something better?